clean-code-craft-tcq-1/test-for-analytics-ArulkumarSundaramoorthy/README.md

 |---------------------------|---------------|---
-Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | Yes           | External Libraries software & Test using mock/fake test function Counting the breaches       | Yes           | This is part of the software being developed Detecting trends            | Yes           | This is part of the software being developed Notification utility        | Yes           | External Libraries software & Test using mock/fake test function
+Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | Yes           | External Libraries software & Test the conerter function called or not using mock/fake test function
+Counting the breaches       | Yes           | This is part of the software being developed Detecting trends            | Yes           | This is part of the software being developed Notification utility        | Yes           | External Libraries software & Test the utility function called or not using mock/fake test function

 ### List the Test Cases